DeployFrame Docs

 These templates support the following placeholders:

-• {app_name} - Automatically replaced with your application name from CDK context
+• {app_name} - Automatically replaced with your application name from the APP_NAME environment variable

 • {####} - Replaced with the verification code (required in the email body)